Questions Frequently Asked by Prospective Staff

 A. Staff orientation is an important time for all of our staff members to come together and learn about camp protocol, safety procedures, cultural aspects, sensitivity training, and many other topics.
 In accordance with the American Camp Association standards, we require all staff to attend training and orientation; Cabin Counselors are required to attend a 6-day Orientation.
 We provide transportation, meals, and housing during this time.
 We also require some online staff training that occurs before arriving to camp.

 A. The Academy’s staff come from across the US and the world.
 Staff have an amazing opportunity to meet new friends and make professional contacts that they would not otherwise meet.

 Q. Will I have internet access?

-A: The Academy staff abides by the same electronics policy as our campers.
-However, staff have access to the Academy’s small “Internet Cafe” during break times in the Staff House.
+A: Starting in the spring of 2015, high speed internet at the Academy will be accessible at the Academy.
+Staff will have high speed internet during break times in the Staff House.
 All staff members agree to abide by our internet policy by signing their employment agreement.

 Q. Can I bring a phone to camp?
 When can I use my phone?